v-rusu/popshot-legal/privacy-policy.md

 - Uploaded content: deleted within **90 days** after subscription expiry.
 - Crash and analytics data: retained as aggregate, non-identifiable statistics.
 - Purchase and transaction records: retained for accounting and legal compliance as required by applicable law.

+### Face Data

+Facial landmarks and segmentation masks are not retained after processing (typically seconds to minutes).
+User photos are stored only as needed for processing and are deleted in accordance with this Policy, including within 90 days after a subscription becomes inactive.

 ---